 You know that content length is an important factor in SEO, but your sales team needs to close deals — and they’re wary of sending an extra long article that might scare prospects away.
 So, can a single piece of content be useful in both cases?

-At IMPACT, we’ve helped thousands of companies build content programs that both bring in qualified buyers through organic search and help the sales team close deals faster.
+At IMPACT, we’ve helped thousands of companies build content marketing funnels and content creation programs that both bring in qualified buyers through organic search and help the sales team close deals faster.

 The short answer is yes, the same content can do both.

-We’ll explain exactly how you can help both camps at once — and then we’ll look at specific examples of content to see how it’s done.
+We’ll explain exactly how you can help both camps at once — and then we’ll look at specific examples of inbound marketing content to see how it’s done.